jacksluong/dotfiles/README.md

 ### Editor

-The settings and keybindings for my code editor,[Zed](https://zed.dev), are also synced via `chezmoi`.
+The settings and keybindings for my code editor, [Zed](https://zed.dev), are also synced via `chezmoi`.

 - `settings.json` - theme, fonts, agent panel, git, and terminal settings